 Isn’t that the truth we face on a regular basis?
 We are often time and logistically challenged when it comes to planning our own adventures.
-Everyone else’s calendar takes priority and if there’s time, money, and energy left over for your own adventures, than perhaps you’ll get to go, however those experiences tend to be far to far in between.
-Today was our day and this was our adventure!
+Everyone else’s calendar takes priority and if there’s time, money, and energy left over for your own adventures, then perhaps you’ll get to go, however, those experiences tend to be far too far in between.
+Today was our day and Squamish river rafting was our adventure!

 We were invited by the Canadian Outback Rafting Company, located in Squamish, to experience their Wet & Wild Elaho Exhilarator rafting trip.
 This trip prides itself on being their most exciting rafting trip, perfect for the thrill seeking adventure junkie.
 This trip takes you down both the Elaho and Squamish rivers, hitting class 3-4 rapids the whole way.
 Navigating down the rivers for 16 kilometres, this trip gives you the adventure you seek, all while enjoying the awe-inspiring wilderness that beautiful British Columbia offers.